 Foster parents in Erie County are reimbursed for providing food, clothing and supplies to foster children.
 This financial reimbursement is not considered taxable income.

-- Child care may also be funded for employed foster and/or adoptive parents.
+- Child care may also be funded for employed foster parents.

 The Adoption Option:

 Children of all ages need permanent, stable, loving families.
 The Erie County Department of Social Services [ECDSS] is committed to ensuring that every child will know the love and caring of a permanent family.